 The budding leaves start to fill the tree limbs, flowers begin to bloom, and neighborhood children are running around and playing outside — the usual stuff.
 But spring also marks the start of the season for some of our favorite pastimes.

 Winter is obviously not the greatest time for bike riding, especially for a 7-year-old who is still finding his bearings on a two-wheeler and isn’t ready to deal with ice.
 But now that the snow is it’s melted and down the drain, we can start riding our bikes around town again and — what he’s been waiting since Christmas to do — he can ride his new scooter.

-I regularly refer to soccer in this column; it is a great sport that is easy to learn but impossible to master, relatively safe compared to many other sports, cheap, great exercise, encourages teamwork and creative thinking, supports competition and (great for us parents) tires out children before bed.
+I regularly refer to ; it is a great sport that is easy to learn but impossible to master, relatively safe compared to many other sports, cheap, great exercise, encourages teamwork and creative thinking, supports competition and (great for us parents) tires out children before bed.

 But that doesn’t mean I’m not a supporter of other sports.